wcfrobert/wthisj/README.md

 > [!NOTE]
-> wthisj uses numerical approximation to calculate J. In the backend, the perimeter is discretized into tiny 0.5 inch fibers, each fiber has an infinitesimal area (dA) which is then summed to approximate the moment of inertia integrals.
+> wthisj uses numerical approximation to calculate $I_x$ and $I_y$ (ACI 421.1R) rather than using the ACI 318 formulas.
+In the backend, the perimeter is discretized into tiny 0.5 inch fibers, each fiber has an infinitesimal area (dA) which is then summed to approximate the moment of inertia integrals.
 Refer to Section 4.0 and 5.0 for more info.
 The user may opt to reduce the fiber size even further by changing the `PATCH_SIZE` argument when initializing a `PunchingShearSection()` object.